LandOfTheRair/landoftherair.github.io/_docs/other/subscriber-benefits.md

 * +1000 Repair level from every smith
 * -5% HP/MP doc cost
 * +5 market board listing slots
-* Access to a subscriber only hub with teleports to each town, vendors (including more daily vendors), and more.
+* Access to a subscriber only hub with teleports to each town, vendors (including more daily vendors), and more
+* Access to a global locker, which lets you modify all of your lockers from one convenient place
 * +100% Holiday Token gain rate from quests
 * No monthly silver bonus